Quantum algorithms for grid-based variational time evolution: Comparing variational forms

 \section{Comparing variational forms}

 One of the main advantages of the variational approach described in this work for first quantized Hamiltonians is the possibility to perform the dynamics without explicitly including the Hamiltonian in the quantum circuit.
 Instead, heuristic variational forms are exploited.
 There exist many ways the heuristic variational forms can be defined.
 Here, we test several ones for the dynamics of the nuclear wavepacket colliding with an Eckart barrier (6 qubits) and compare the resulting fidelities over the simulation time.
-All variational forms are defined in the first section of this \si.
+All variational forms are defined in section \ref{sec:heuristic} of this \si{} and we explicitly give the depths and corresponding number of parameters in Tab.~\ref{tab:vf_explicit_numbers}.

 From the results shown in Fig.~\ref{fig:fid_all_vfs} one can see that, in general, an increase in accuracy is obtained by enlarging the depth and by going to momentum space.
 However, no clear trends can be identified as to how to construct the variational form.
 Nonetheless, variational forms 1 and 5 (with linear connectivity of controlled-Z entangling gates), seem to generally perform the best.